 Chapter 1 - Purpose and Background

-Aliens in the United States must obtain employment authorization before they may lawfully work in the country.
-Working without authorization may lead to a number of negative consequences, such as DHS terminating the alien’s immigration status, being barred from adjusting status to lawful permanent residence, and DHS removing the alien from the United States.
+Noncitizens in the United States must obtain employment authorization before they may lawfully work in the country.
+Working without authorization may lead to a number of negative consequences, such as DHS terminating the person’s immigration status, being barred from adjusting status to lawful permanent residence, and DHS removing the person from the United States.

-Certain aliens automatically obtain employment authorization by virtue of their immigration status.
+Certain noncitizens automatically obtain employment authorization by virtue of their immigration status.
 Others must affirmatively apply for employment authorization with USCIS.
-If USCIS approves an Application for Employment Authorization (Form I-765), USCIS also issues an employment authorization document (EAD) as evidence of an alien’s authorization to work in the United States.
+If USCIS approves an Application for Employment Authorization (Form I-765), USCIS also issues an employment authorization document (EAD) as evidence of a person's authorization to work in the United States.

 Regulations promulgated under IRCA introduced Employment Eligibility Verification (Form I-9) to ensure that all employees present documentary proof to prospective employers of their eligibility to accept employment in the United States.
 Federal law requires that every employer who recruits, refers for a fee, or hires a person for employment in the United States must complete Form I-9, which requires employers to verify the employee’s identity and employment authorization.
 To that end, some employers use E-Verify to conduct such verifications.